jesseduffield/jesseduffield.github.io/_posts/2024-12-29-Add-More-Kafkas.md

 Fast-forward to today.
 20 millions users, and a prospective big-tech buyer who's looking to purchase us for 2 billion (I'll give you a hint, his first name is 'Mark').

-Rome wasn't built in a day, but when it did eventually get completed, it had a striking resemblance to architectural practices that my team implemented:
+Rome wasn't built in a day, but when it did eventually get completed, it had a striking resemblance to Clipbox's own architecture:

 * complex sewer system that carries material out from the core to various other places (think Microservice)
 * defensive structures to prevent infiltration from barbarians (Security)